rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Progress message: The MVS can be run for a variable number of days.
 The time series have to be provided on an hourly basis.

-:ToDo: A wish from the end-users war a finer resolution of eg. 15-minute time steps.
+:Notes: A wish from the end-users war a finer resolution of eg. 15-minute time steps.
 This possibility still has to be explored.

 NF-MVS-05 - Interface for technical parameters and model
 ########################################################